 Younger people have few options to live alone due to a lack of well-equipped high quality studios.
 Similarly, we have too few affordable family units within a reasonable commuting distance of where jobs are being created.

 We believe that the state’s main role in the housing market is to oversee a regulatory regime that can generate a base of affordable housing stock for its citizens.
 High-density, high-quality, affordable, mixed-tenure housing developments should be built on state-owned land.
-We want the state to bring down the cost of housing so that it can reduce the cost of the subsidies it is providing to the private rental sector through social transfers.
-At present, pension funds and private investors are looking for sustainable, long-term returns on their assets.

 Empty commercial sites should be levied with additional charges until they are de-rated and used as residential property or refurbished and re-let as commercial properties.
 Similarly, vacant or derelict buildings and land banks that have planning permission should face levies where they are being hoarded, whether by the state or by private land owners.